EPIC Fields: Marrying 3D Geometry and Video Understanding: Conclusions

 \paragraph{Societal impact.}

-While we expect that our benchmark will lead to positive impact, like improved AR and better assistants, there are potential negative impacts as well: better AR may be used for deception and many capabilities powering an assistant may also aid surveillance.
+While we expect that our benchmark will lead to positive impact, including applications to augmented and mixed reality including AR assistants, there are potential negative impacts as well: better AR may be used for deception and many capabilities powering an assistant may also aid surveillance.

 \paragraph{Acknowledgements} Project supported by EPSRC Program Grant Visual AI EP/T028572/1.
 A.~Darkhalil is supported by EPSRC DTP program.
 Z.~Zhu is supported by UoB-CSC Scholarship.
 I.~Laina and A.~Vedaldi are supported by ERC-CoG UNION 101001212.
 D.~Damen is supported by EPSRC Fellowship UMPIRE~EP/T004991/1.
 D.~Fouhey is supported by a NSF CAREER~\#2142529.